AmingAndrei/violence.website/content/locations/blackspace/phlegethon.md

 .../[[index]]/[[locations]]/phlegethon.md

-The **Phlegethon** is a large, fluvial phenomenon located within **BLACKSPACE**, notable for its highly unstable geography and unique biochemical composition.
+The Phlegethon is a large, fluvial phenomenon located within BLACKSPACE, notable for its highly unstable geography and unique biochemical composition.

-**Geographical and Physical Characteristics**
+Geographical and Physical Characteristics

-The Phlegethon typically measures approximately **1.5 km in width** and maintains an average **depth of 15 meters**.
+The Phlegethon typically measures approximately 1.5 km in width and maintains an average depth of 15 meters.
 It manifests as a fully formed river, complete with banks and flow direction, despite lacking any conventional hydrological source.
-The river exhibits **no observable evaporation**, and its volume remains stable throughout its temporary presence at a given location.
+The river exhibits no observable evaporation, and its volume remains stable throughout its temporary presence at a given location.

-**Composition**
+Composition

-The Phlegethon is composed entirely of **blood**.
-Analytical sampling has confirmed the presence of **haemoglobin** and **deoxyribonucleic acid (DNA)** from a wide variety of **iron-based lifeforms**, including currently living species, extinct organisms and entities with no known biological counterparts.
+The Phlegethon is composed entirely of blood.
+Analytical sampling has confirmed the presence of haemoglobin and deoxyribonucleic acid (DNA) from a wide variety of iron-based lifeforms, including currently living species, extinct organisms and entities with no known biological counterparts.
 Human DNA is frequently detected among its components, and individual blood samples do not appear to cohere to any singular biological donor.
-The river maintains a constant **temperature of 38°C**.
-Notably, blood samples from the Phlegethon are **immune to Haemolacerosis**.
+The river maintains a constant temperature of 38°C. Notably, blood samples from the Phlegethon are immune to Haemolacerosis.

-**Temporal and Spatial Behaviour**
+Temporal and Spatial Behaviour

-The Phlegethon is **non-static**.
-Approximately every **168 hours (7 days)**, the river undergoes **complete spatial relocation**, disappearing from its current site within seconds.
-A **new spring** subsequently forms elsewhere in BLACKSPACE, at a location that appears to be **entirely random**.
-There is **no known limitation** regarding terrain, proximity to other landmarks, or frequency of reappearance in previous sites.
+The Phlegethon is non-static.
+Approximately every 168 hours (7 days), the river undergoes complete spatial relocation, disappearing from its current site within seconds.
+A new spring subsequently forms elsewhere in BLACKSPACE, at a location that appears to be entirely random.
+There is no known limitation regarding terrain, proximity to other landmarks, or frequency of reappearance in previous sites.

 During each manifestation, the river:
-- Flows **continuously and without volume depletion**
+- Flows continuously and without volume depletion
-- Maintains a consistent **elevation and pressure**
+- Maintains a consistent elevation and pressure
-- Resists **diversion, damming, or extraction attempts** beyond superficial collection
+- Resists diversion, damming, or extraction attempts beyond superficial collection

-Even **massive-scale harvesting operations** do not appear to affect downstream flow or total volume.
+Even massive-scale harvesting operations do not appear to affect downstream flow or total volume.

-**Relationship to Bloodmetal**
+Relationship to Bloodmetal

-Observational studies suggest a **shared genesis mechanism** between the Phlegethon and **Bloodmetal**. **Bloodmetal shards** often spontaneously grow along the riverbanks during the Phlegethon’s presence.
-The process of Bloodmetal crystallization appears to be **catalysed by proximity** to the river.
+Observational studies suggest a shared genesis mechanism between the Phlegethon and Bloodmetal.
+Bloodmetal shards often spontaneously grow along the riverbanks during the Phlegethon’s presence.
+The process of Bloodmetal crystallization appears to be catalysed by proximity to the river.